 The main reason anyone wants a foldable e-bike is so they can take it wherever they go.
 This is a huge advantage if you commute daily to work or school, love to travel, or want to ride on paths far from home.
 And it’s good to know that even with a relatively small budget, you can make it happen.

 If you still think it’s too costly and unaffordable, consider how much money you can save as compared to driving a car.
 Not just in gas, but in maintenance!
-Buying a $1500 e-bike and riding it 10 miles every day will save you thousands of dollars as compared to the purchase of a car… and then thousands more in maintenance.
+Buying a $1500 e-bike and riding it 10 miles every day will save you thousands of dollars compared to buying a car.
+And you’ll save thousands more in maintenance.

 And an e-bike will get you further, faster than any other electric vehicle such as a scooter.
 Plus, can you ride your scooter on a dirt hiking trail?
 Probably not… the tires simply aren’t big enough.

-Another advantage is, that if you need a really small and light-weight folding e-bike, then you can find one with 16 or even 12-inch wheels, which will make storing, folding, and lifting so much easier.
+Here’s another advantage.
+If you need a really small and lightweight folding e-bike, then you can find one with 16 or even 12-inch wheels, which will make storing, folding, and lifting so much easier.